 Often, you have come across a warning like ‘Invalid, Unable to Create Feature’ when issuing command for creating standard features such as a fillet.
 When drafting between different faces of the 3D models, similar problem sometimes arises.
 You would then resort to a different tool or tweaked setting to accomplish the task but despite repeated efforts, you may not experience success.

 The reason for this warning, mostly, is the generation of a self-intersecting face or edge when the mathematical calculation would result in an algorithmic deadlock characterized with division by zero.
-You can easily get around this issue using surface modeling.
+You can easily get around this issue with the help of this modeling technique

 - Start by deleting the complex face or edges

 - Apply this techniques for reconstructing the complex face/ edge